achiappo/NovaFutur/README.md

 2
 ```

-The script can also be called with the command line argument `--verbose`
+The script can also be called with the (optional) command line argument `--verbose`
 This option will print instructions to guide the user in correctly inputting the expected information, and visualise the solution.

 ```